 On iOS, use the ‘Mixer’ menu to tweak echo, reverb, treble, bass and compressor effects for a selected track.

-On OS X, you get more options — open Smart Controls (B), click the info button, and open Plug-ins.
+On macOS, you get more options — open Smart Controls (B), and expand the Plug-ins menu.
 You can load and adjust up to four plug-ins for the instrument.

 Level up with…